 The Medical Campus Massage Therapy Program is a Career Technical Certificate program that offers three tracks – Generic Option, Accelerated Option and Transitional Option.

-The Generic option is designed for those individual that do not hold a current health care related certification/license.
-This option is a two semester course of study requiring 25 vocational credits (750 hours).
+The Generic option is designed for those individuals that do not hold a current health care related certification/license.
+This option is a two-semester course of study requiring 25 vocational credits (750 hours).
 The Accelerated Option is specifically designed for graduates of an accredited college degree program for physical therapist Assistants or Physical Therapy.
 This option requires completion of specific generic option courses totaling 11.5 vocational credits.
 The last option, the Transitional Option, is designed for individuals that are licensed in designated health care professions.
 This option requires completion of specific generic courses totaling 17 vocational credits.

 This program is highly demanding, and students are therefore more successful if they do not work while in the program.
 If students must work for financial support, the program strongly recommends a limit of 20 hours of employment per week.
 Students should also consider family responsibilities before committing to a full-time academic program.